-make mainNN ./mainNN
+make mainNNN

+./mainNNN

-The output is now just written to the terminal, stdout.
-To save the output to a file instead, do ./mainNN > outNN, after which you can study the test output at leisure by opening outNN.
-See Appendix A for an explanation of the event record that is listed in several of the runs.
+The output is directed to the terminal, stdout.
+To save the output to a file instead, do ./mainNNN > mainNNN.log, after which you can study the test output at leisure by opening mainNNN.log.
+See Appendix A for an explanation of the event record that is listed for the first event in almost all of the runs.